google/WebFundamentals/src/content/en/fundamentals/primers/service-workers/debugging-service-workers.markdown

 ---
 layout: shared/narrow
 title: "Debugging service workers"
 description: "So far our service worker doesn't do very much.
 But it's enough that we can watch it working.
-That makes this a good time to talk a little about debugging."
+That makes this a good time to talk about debugging."
 authors:
   - josephmedley
 published_on: 2015-10-01